 Failing to yield is one of the leading causes of motor vehicle collisions in Florida and elsewhere.
 Regardless of whether a motorist is actually cited for a failure to yield following an accident, a person harmed by a driver’s carelessness may have a right to file suit seeking compensation for injuries sustained in the crash.

 Car accident cases are based on the law of negligence.
 In most ordinary situations, negligence means that a person, business, or governmental entity failed to act in a reasonably prudent manner under the circumstances.
 Proving negligence requires that four elements be demonstrated: duty, breach of duty, causation, and damages.
 A citation for failure to yield, or other proof of a failure to yield if no citation was issued, can be used to show that a defendant motorist breached his or her duty under the circumstances.
 Some common causes of failing to yield include texting or cellphone use, drunk driving, fatigued driving, and speeding.
+Car accident lawyers assist in these cases.

 Once the elements of the claim are established, the plaintiff may be able to receive compensation for costs and losses such as property damage, lost wages, medical expenses, and pain and suffering.
 In some instances, a plaintiff may pursue future medical expenses that have not yet been incurred but are likely to be incurred.
+Contact our office today to talk with a car accident attorney and learn more about how we may help.

 Each element of negligence, including damages, must be proven by a preponderance of the evidence.
 The preponderance standard is not as demanding as the “beyond a reasonable doubt” standard used by the criminal justice system.
 Instead, it means that, more likely than not, what the plaintiff claims is true.